High Availability Prerequisites

 Determine the Synchronization Interface

-One interface on each node will be dedicated to synchronization tasks.
-This is typically referred to as the “Sync” interface, and it is used for configuration synchronization and pfsync state synchronization.
-Any available interface may be used.
-It isn’t necessary for it to be a high speed port, but it is necessary to choose the same port on both nodes.
+One interface on each cluster node is dedicated for synchronization tasks.
+This is typically referred to as the “Sync” interface, and it is used for configuration synchronization, pfsync state synchronization, and some other function-specific synchronization tasks.
+Any available interface may be used for this role, but the best practice is to use a dedicated interface directly connected between the two nodes.

-Some call this the “CARP” interface but that is incorrect and very misleading.
+This should not be called a “CARP” interface as it is not involved with CARP.
 CARP heartbeats happen on each interface with a CARP VIP; CARP traffic and failover actions do not utilize the Sync interface.

 Interface Assignments

-Interfaces must be assigned in the same order on all nodes identically.
-If the interfaces are not aligned, configuration synchronization and other tasks will not behave correctly.
-The default configuration has all interfaces assigned by default, as seen in the IO Ports section of the product manual for the device, which makes a good starting point for this guide.
-If any adjustments have been made to the interface assignments, they must be replicated identically on both nodes.
+Interfaces must be assigned in the same order on all nodes exactly.
+If the interface order is not identical, configuration synchronization and other tasks will not behave correctly.
+If any adjustments have been made to the interface assignments in the future, they must be replicated identically on both nodes.

 IP Address Requirements